crisbee/IntroToDataPowerOnDockerLab/README.md

 To understand the total value these tools provide when used together, it is necessary to look at it from the perspectives  of the different teams that come into play in any organization.

 #### Operations:
 Gone is the day of following long and confusing run books to deploy the behemoth that the dev team built.
 Deployments, upgrades, and rollbacks are now done with a single command on any platform that can run a Docker container.
-Scaling up and down is easy fast and efficient.
-Automating infrastructure as code is much simpler.
+Scaling up and down is easy, fast, and efficient.
+Automating deployments of multiple systems becomes much simpler.

 #### Security:
 Containers are secured differently from virtual machines, but they are inherently more secure when the correct tools are used.
 With correct practices, no users are logging into production containers.
 They can be destroyed and replaced almost instantly with assured reliability and repeatability.
-The definition of a container can be scanned before it is run and cryptographic tools can be used to make sure that container that is being run was built in the image the developers created and the security team sanctioned.
+The definition of a container can be scanned for compliance before it is run and cryptographic tools can be used to make sure that container that is being run was built in the image the developers created and the security team scanned.

 #### Development:
 Assets are centrally located and under change control using effective tools that enable teamwork.
 Changes and features can be rapidly developed and controlled.
 Dev and test environments are easy to stand up and have parity with production.
+Containers are a major part of mivroservices whose advantages fill volumes but boil down to more and better functionality faster.

 #### Management:
 Business value produced per dollar spent increases.
 All assets and knowledge products are stored centrally under change control so there is minimal loss if a workstation fails, a server crashes, or an employee leaves.
 Disaster recovery times are greatly shortened.
 Business continuity is preserved.
+Operations, Security, and Development teams are more productive.
 Resource utilization and scaling are more efficient.

+That's only going to save you a few bucks and a few headaches, right?
+That is why everybody is moving towards containers.

 # Final challenges!
 See if you can work out the following tasks with what you learned in the lab.
-They really demonstrate some of the value you have created.
+They further demonstrate some of the value you have created.

-Demonstrate how easy it is to deploy YOUR DataPower container!
+1. Demonstrate how easy it is to deploy YOUR DataPower container!
 If you are doing this lab in a classroom environment or with a partner, ask the other lab participants to deploy your container a few times.
 Can you get your partner's container running?
 > Hint: Use the docker run command.

-Pick apart a container image.
+2. Pick apart a container image.
 One way to do that is to look at the Dockerfile, but another way is to inspect the image itself.
 There is a lot of data in the output that you may not be able to decipher, but if you inspect YOUR DataPower image, you should be able to see where you tagged it "mydp:1.0".
 > Hint: Use the "docker image inspect [IMAGE ID]" command.

-Demonstrate the efficiency of containers over VMs.
+3. Demonstrate the efficiency of containers over VMs.
 Deploy and stop a few containers and watch system resource utilization rise and fall.
-There is no real load on the containers as DataPower is not processing and traffic, so it will be minimal, but give it a try.
+There is no real load on the containers as DataPower is not processing any traffic, so it will be minimal, but give it a try.
 > Hint: The "top" command will show you resource utilization.

 Help me make the lab better!
 I'm sure you found a typo or some problem with this lab.
 Let me know about it and at the same time get to know another feature of GitHub.
 Go to this lab's home repository at https://github.com/horvatca/IntroToDataPowerOnDockerLab and open in Issue.